 For each filter type, the used algorithm and order can be set.
 Depending on the selected filter type, the cut-off frequency or the center frequency and bandwidth can be set.
 Depending on the selected filter algorithm, additional settings can be available.

 To control the behavior of the Filter I/O, several properties are available.
-These can be accessed via a popup menu which is shown when the I/O is right clicked.
-The properties can also be accessed through its settings window which is shown when the I/O is double clicked.
+These can be accessed through a popup menu which is shown when the I/O is right clicked in the Object Tree.
+The properties can also be accessed through its settings window which is shown when the I/O is double clicked in the Object Tree.
+To open the Object tree, click the Show object tree button.

 The Filter settings window also shows a graphical representation of the filter characteristics.
 A graph with gain and phase is shown as well as a Zero-Pole plot.
 The Phase graph can be switched between degrees and radians by clicking the axis legend.
 The frequency axis be switched between linear and logarithmic by clicking the axis legend.